thepsion5/admiral/readme.md

 ###Dependency Injection in Handlers
-For handlers with external dependencies, Admiral supports the use of Dependency Injection using `illuminate/container`, the DI container that powers the Laravel framework.
+For handlers with external dependencies, Admiral supports the use of Dependency Injection using `illuminate/container`, the DI Container that powers the Laravel framework.
 It can be accessed via the `getContainer()` method on the command handler: